When Can Tampa Police Search Your Car

 It’s important to overcome your nerves so you can respond calmly and politely.
 You need to know what you can do and say to protect yourself, and hopefully, drive away.

 But it may be too late, and you weren’t prepared for a traffic stop.
-If you’re arrested and charged with a crime after a vehicle search, call Brett Metcalf, Criminal Defense Attorney, P.A.
+If you’re arrested and charged with a crime after a vehicle search, call Metcalf Falls, Criminal Defense Attorneys, P.A.
 These searches are often related or lead to suspended driving privileges, DUI, drug, or weapons charges.